-Here are some tips or reviewing styles in Modern Editor.
+Here are some tips or reviewing styles in the editor.
 We’re here to help if you’ve tried these tips and need another set of eyes on it.

-Before troubleshooting, be sure to have a good understanding of styles in Modern Editor and especially what to expect.
+Before troubleshooting, be sure to have a good understanding of styles and especially what to expect.
 We recommend setting global typography styles in Stylesheet > General Styles and individual block styles in other Stylesheet areas.

 Check individual block styles by clicking the block from the preview panel, then on the edit panel click Styles.
 You can then review This block styles.
 In this check, you are reviewing styles that have been set on this specific block, not globally.
 For example, if the link color is different in this block, most likely the link element for this block has been adjusted for This block.

 Check global block styles by clicking the block from the preview panel, then on the edit panel click Styles.
 You can then toggle over to All blocks styles.
 In this check, you are reviewing styles that have been set globally on blocks like this.
-When a style is applied globally, you will also find the style under the main Stylesheet section of Modern Editor.
+When a style is applied globally, you will also find the style under the main Stylesheet section.